GemmaClucas/CHPE_Tracking_South_Sandwich_Islands/2_split_into_trips.md

 ### Estimating and plotting average speed

-The `distHaversine()` function gives the same estimates of distance as the code Vicky sent over, but it runs a bit faster.

-I am estimating the average speed over a sliding window of 3 hours at the mo, so that I’m not filtering out times when the birds are resting between dives.
-There are some times when the speed is either NaN or Inf because an observation and predicted location occur at exactly the same time.
-At this stage I don’t want to go all the way back and shift the times, as I don’t want to mess up the predicted tracks, so for the purposes of just working out the speed, I will filter out the times when both time stamps are identical using `distinct()` from dplyr.
+I am estimating the average speed over a sliding window of 3 hours, so that I’m not filtering out times when the birds are resting between dives.

 I am grouping the dataframe by Trip, so that the average speed calculation is limited to points within a single trip.
 This is a little